4 Diagnoses That Kids Can (And Can’t) Outgrow

 Can You Grow Out of Autism?

-Although autism spectrum disorder always begins in childhood, the associated behaviors and patterns are not always apparent.
-Especially if the signs are subtle, parents might assume they are just part of the child’s development.
+Although autism always begins in childhood, the associated behaviors and patterns are not always apparent.
+Especially if the signs are subtle, parents might assume they are just part of the child’s neurotypical development.
 Complicating matters, autism is actually a cluster of developmental conditions that impact communication and behavior, so one child on the spectrum may present very differently than the next.

 “When autism is actually diagnosed is highly dependent on how obviously it presents and what behaviors are exhibited,” says Adam McCrimmon, Ph.D., an autism researcher and psychology professor at the University of Calgary.
 “The average age of diagnosis is four to four-and-a-half, but some kids are diagnosed at one-and-a-half.
 People who present less obviously until later in life may go through their whole life never receiving a diagnosis.”

 So can a child ever grow out of autism?
 “No, it never goes away,” McCrimmon says.
 “Autism is not like anxiety or depression where you feel anxious one minute and not the next.
 It is a genetic neurological disorder that they’ll continue to experience throughout their lives.”
 However, he notes that some children are initially misdiagnosed with autism and then later have the diagnosis reversed by a different clinician.